scalar-labs/scalardb/docs/api-guide.md

 #### Notes

-- All the builders of the CRUD operations can specify consistency with the `consistency()` methods, but it's ignored, and the `LINEARIZABLE` consistency level is always used in transactions.
+All the builders of the CRUD operations can specify consistency with the `consistency()` methods, but it's ignored, and the `LINEARIZABLE` consistency level is always used in transactions.
-- Also, the builders of the mutation operations (Put and Delete operations) can specify a condition with the `condition()` methods, but it's ignored, too.
-Please program such conditions in a transaction if you want to implement conditional mutation.

 ### Commit a transaction